Search for single production of a vector-like T quark decaying to a top quark and a neutral scalar boson in the lepton+jets final state in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Event categorization

 Three exclusive event categories are defined, based on the tagging quality of the reconstructed top quark candidates.
 A block diagram illustrating the workflow to assign an event to one of these three top quark tagging categories is shown in Fig.~\ref{fig:regions}~(left).
 An event is assigned to the TopT category if there is at least one top quark candidate passing the tight WP requirement of the TopVsOther tagger.
 Events with no top quark candidates passing the above selection, but with at least one candidate passing the loose WP of the TopVsOther tagger, are assigned to the TopL category.

 If there are multiple top quark candidates passing the tight (loose) WP in the TopT (TopL) category, they are ordered as follows, and the highest in the order is selected as the top quark candidate in the event.
 The highest priority is given to a high-\pt top quark candidate in the merged configuration, then to a low-\pt (then high-\pt) candidate in the resolved configuration, and lastly to a low-\pt candidate in the merged configuration.
-Top quark candidates with the same priority are ordered by choosing first the candidates in the muon (then in the electron) channel.
-Finally, top quark candidates with the same priority and in the same lepton channel are ordered by descending values of the TopVsOther tagger output.
+Top quark candidates with the same priority are ordered by descending values of the TopVsOther tagger output.

-Events not assigned to any of the above categories are required to contain at least one tight lepton and assigned to the LeptonTight (LepT) category.
-In the case of multiple tight leptons in the event, the leading lepton in \pt is referred to as the tight lepton of the event.
+Events not assigned to any of the above categories are required to contain one tight lepton and assigned to the LeptonTight (LepT) category.

-In order to further reduce the \ttbar and QCD multijet background, the events must also pass the following requirements: \begin{itemize} \item events must have no additional loosely identified muon or electron candidates, to reduce contamination from \ttbar with two leptons in the final state; \item {\tolerance=800 for events in the TopT or TopL category, the top quark candidate must have $\mathrm{TopVsQCD} > 0.6$; } \item to exploit the fact that the top quark and $\PGf$ boson are produced mainly back-to-back in the CMS rest frame, there must be at least one AK8 jet that is separated from the top quark candidate by $\Delta R >1.2$, from the AK4 jet of the top quark candidate by $\Delta R >1.2$, and from the lepton of the top quark candidate by $\Delta R >0.8$; \item for events in the LepT category, there must be at least one AK8 jet that is separated from the tight lepton of the event by $\Delta R >0.8$. \end{itemize} If there are no AK8 jets passing the above $\Delta R$ requirements, the event is discarded.
+In order to further reduce the \ttbar and QCD multijet background, the events must also pass the following requirements: \begin{itemize} \item {\tolerance=800 for events in the TopT or TopL category, the top quark candidate must have $\mathrm{TopVsQCD} > 0.6$; } \item to exploit the fact that the top quark and $\PGf$ boson are produced mainly back-to-back in the CMS rest frame, there must be at least one AK8 jet that is separated from the top quark candidate by $\Delta R >1.2$, from the AK4 jet of the top quark candidate by $\Delta R >1.2$, and from the lepton of the top quark candidate by $\Delta R >0.8$; \item for events in the LepT category, there must be at least one AK8 jet that is separated from the tight lepton of the event by $\Delta R >0.8$. \end{itemize}